thecandlestick/silverbullet/website/Dev Environment.md

 The suggested workflow is to use your own device to edit and submit code, but use the docker container to run the autograder and check progress.

+# Option 4: Mill-Classes

+This option will allow you to work on your assignments from any browser by accessing the _Mill_ (a section of S&T’s high-performance computing cluster).
+This option will require an active mill account which depends on you being currently enrolled in a course that needs it.

+Start by navigating to https://mill-classes.mst.edu
+* If you receive an error, contact your instructor to make sure you have been added to the appropriate net-group for the course
+* If this is your first time using the Mill, request an account and wait to be approved by the IT department

+Once there, select the **Mill Desktop** option and start a session.
+* If the session expires, you will be kicked off and have to start a new session.
+If this happens, any _saved_ files will still be there when you return but you **may lose any unsaved code**
+* _VS-Code_ power-users are welcome to create a VS-Code session instead, but this option is not officially supported and you are responsible for making the standard assignment instructions work with this method

+This desktop environment is under the supervision of the IT RSS team, and may not have all of the software packages needed for our assignments.
+We therefore need to use a _container_ to get access to the required software without installing it locally.

+Open a terminal and run the following commands:

+* echo "alias cs1575=\"apptainer shell /mnt/stor/ceph/cs_class/cs1575/fedora_container.sif\"“
+* source ~/.bashrc

+Now type the command ```cs1575```.
+If successful, you should see the word ```Apptainer>``` at the prompt of your terminal.
+Run this command whenever you need to use the course auto-grader and it will work until the terminal is closed.